qwer62667771/Phylogenomics/Agnesiella_Phylogenomics/README.md

 ## About This Study

-This study explores the phylogenomic discordance and evolutionary history of the leafhopper genus *Agnesiella*, providing insights into its complex speciation and divergence processes.
-The scripts in this repository were used to process data, analyze results, and generate figures for this research.
+This study examines evolutionary dynamics in the leafhopper genus *Agnesiella* using whole-genome sequencing.
+Analyses of SCOs, UCEs, and SNPs reveal widespread incomplete lineage sorting (ILS) and substantial interspecific gene flow, particularly within the *Draberiella* subgenus.
+Introgressed regions show enrichment in nitrogen metabolism and detoxification genes, suggesting hybridization facilitates ecological adaptation in Typhlocybinae leafhoppers.

 ## Scripts Overview